tinotenda-alfaneti/stock-prices-predictor/README.md

 <!-- ABOUT THE PROJECT -->
 ## ABOUT THE PROJECT

-This is a stock prices predictor app build in python using recurrent neural network, yahoo finance api, streamlit, etc
+This is a stock prices predictor app build in python using recurrent neural network, yahoo finance api, streamlit, pandas, etc. Data for the stocks is read into a Data frame from yahoo finance using the pandas_datareader module.

 DISCLAIMER: This is not investing advice.
 I am not a proffesional who is qualified in giving any financial advice.
 This a preoject purely about Machine Learning using Financial data.